• Pain after placing an implant is normal. It may last for about 3 days and is similar to the sensations after tooth extraction.

 What affects pain intensity after implant placement?

-Your adherence to post-op instructions and the number of implants placed impact pain level most.
+Your adherence to post-op instructions and the number of implants placed impact the pain level the most.
 An inappropriate diet, smoking, or strenuous activity can increase pain and slow down healing.

 Your mouth recovers more slowly from lower arch implant placement, but this does not necessarily mean more pain.
 Either way, the more implants, the more invasive the procedure, the more soreness you might feel.